WaRtr0/francinette-image/README.md

 ```
 ## Documentation

-I can only advise you to look at the original francinette documentation for good use of this great tool!
+I can only advise you to look at the original [Francinette documentation](https://github.com/xicodomingues/francinette/tree/master#readme) for good use of this great tool!